smrithijayarajan/AI---Platform-Smrithi/Know Me Agent/Core Requirements/Customer Problem/Stranger-Every-Time-Tax.md

 ## 1. **No Behavioral Memory**

 **The System Has Amnesia:**
-- **Zero awareness of booking history** - Treats your 50th booking identically to your 1st

 - **No pattern recognition** - Doesn't observe that you book United 90% of the time
-- **Doesn't learn from behavior** - Even after 100 trips, doesn't know your preferences
 - **No cross-session memory** - Every search starts from scratch

 **Example:**